 Thai massage versus western massage

-We have to remember that Thai Massage is an ancient healing system which was meant to work on many conditions.
+We have to remember that Thai Massage is an ancient healing system which was specifically designed to work on many conditions.

 However it does not exist in a vacuum.
-It is part of the overall traditional Thai medical system.
+It is part of a larger system of natural or traditional medicine in Thailand.
 This includes massage, herbal treatments, knowledge about energy flow in the body, and even shamanic practices.

 Western massage is often seen as a way to relax the body and not much more.
 If there is any real health issue, the therapist will refer the client to someone who might be more qualified to deal with it.